On these pages you can learn more about the latest news from Growing up in New Zealand, including research, reports and project updates.

 The foods most associated with tooth decay in New Zealand children are white bread, fruit juice, refined breakfast cereals and sugar sweetened soft drinks.

-Growing Up in New Zealand soon to release Now We Are Eight: Life in Middle Childhood report.
+Growing Up in New Zealand has launched its Now We Are Eight: Life in Middle Childhood report.

 Looking for things to keep your kids busy these holidays?
 Check out what's happening in your local area.